GeoFS Logo - Click to return to Home Page

 Satellite Images:

-GeoFS is providing 10–60 meter global Sentinel-2 satellite images for free.
+GeoFS is providing 10 meter/pixel global Sentinel-2 satellite images (SD) for free.

 When flying with this dataset, the resolution is not sufficient to clearly render runways so GeoFS overlay a standard runway image for all the world major airports.

-More about GeoFS HD on the GeoFS HD Subscriptions page).
+More about GeoFS data sets on the Data Sets & Subscription Plans page).

 GeoFS user account: